 Using virtual reality technology in an organization may seem futuristic.
 But VR is quite well established; current technology systems exist and are readily available for implementation.
-In 2019, businesses have an opportunity to leverage VR to serve a wide array of functions.
+In the virtual world of 2020, businesses have an opportunity to leverage VR to serve a wide array of functions.

 But with an exciting albeit not well-understood emerging technology like VR, where should a business start?
-One idea, is human resources.
 It turns out HR is a safe place to establish a pilot virtual reality strategy.

 In this post, we’re going to discuss the applications of virtual reality to human resources.
 We will focus on both benefits and potential return on investment of implementing such systems.

 To stay modern, HR leaders have a responsibility to invest in the best tools for their employees.

 From the initial job application up to an employee’s daily experience post-hire, VR will change the employee journey.

 If HR leaders can learn anything from their own workforce, its that employees crave a modernized work experience.
 A big part of this is making sure your employees have the latest and greatest tools.
 Its likely that employee adoption of VR will be quite rapid, since its intuitive and easy to use.
 Technology companies like STRIVR are building VR tools oriented around the business user.

 With a strategic up front investment in time and resources, companies may see long term benefits including:

 - increase efficiency,

 Many human resources departments are taking steps in VR.
 Let’s look at a few HR processes where you have he potential to leverage VR today: